markmillercc/MediatR.Endpoints/README.md

     .RequireAuthorization()
     .AddEndpointFilter<EndpointFilter>());

-// Applies to ALL endpoints
+// Omit the Group parameter to applies to ALL endpoints cfg.AddRouteGroupBuilder(a => a
-cfg.AddGlobalRouteGroupBuilder(a => a
     .RequireAuthorization()
     .AddEndpointFilter<EndpointFilter>());
 ```